 Get everything you need

-Gather this important information before you start your application:
+Gather this important information before you start your universal credit claim:

 - National Insurance number – if you can't find it, ask for one to be sent to you

-- Bank details – you can also use a building society, credit union or Post Office account
+- bank details – you can use a building society, credit union or Post Office account

-Once you’ve completed your application, you may be asked to give more information.
-You’ll be told what's needed and will usually have 1 month to provide it.
+Once you’ve completed your application, you may be asked for more information.
+You’ll be told what's needed and usually have 1 month to provide it.

-If you’re applying as a couple, you’ll need to complete the form separately and then link your accounts by entering a special code you’ll each be given.
+If you live with a partner, you both need to set up accounts and complete the online form.
+You can then link your accounts by entering a special code you’ll each be given.

 Prove who you are

-You’ll need to confirm your identity as part of the application.
-There are few different ways you can do this:
+You need to confirm your identity as part of the application process.

 If you need to talk to someone, we’ll do our best to help